Cost of Owning a Standard Poodle

 Owning a Standard Poodle is a significant financial commitment over their 10-18 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 40-70 lbs and lifespan of 10-18 yrs, the Standard Poodle requires thoughtful care tailored to their specific breed characteristics.
+The Standard Poodle typically weighs 40-70 lbs and lives 10-18 yrs; the breed has its own set of quirks, and outcomes track closely to how well the owner understands them.
 At 40-70 lbs with a life expectancy of 10-18 yrs, the Standard Poodle represents a significant commitment that rewards prepared owners with years of devoted companionship.

 First-Year Expenses